-1. The applicant must have a baccalaureate degree with a major in biology or an acceptable subdiscipline of biology.
+- 1. The applicant must have a baccalaureate degree with a major in biology or an acceptable subdiscipline of biology. - 2.
+The applicant must meet the following admissions standards: - a. an undergraduate GPA of 3.0 or higher;

-2. The applicant must meet the following admissions standards:
+b. a composite score of at least 1100 on the general test section (verbal + quantitative) and 3.5 on the analytical writing section of the GRE.
+A composite MCAT score of 24 (at least 8 in each category) or a DAT score of 51 (at least 17 in each category) are acceptable alternatives.

-- an undergraduate GPA of 3.0 or higher; - a composite score of at least 1100 on the general test section (verbal + quantitative) and 3.5 on the analytical writing section of the GRE.
-A composite MCAT score of 24 (at least 8 in each category) or a DAT score of 51 (at least 17 in each category) are acceptable alternatives. - For foreign students, a TOEFL score of 535 or higher (paper exam), 235 or higher (computer exam) or 83 (internet exam) is required.
+For foreign students, a TOEFL score of 535 or higher (paper exam), 235 or higher (computer exam) or 83 (internet exam) is required.
+A score of at least 6.5 on the IELTS exam is an acceptable alternative to the TOEFL.
 Students holding a baccalaureate or advanced degree from an accredited institution in the United States are exempt from this requirement.